karaposu/VibeCodingGuidelines/chapter_2/03_ai_taming_keeping_control.md

 But here's the key: You're still the director.

-The taxi might suggest restaurants, but you decide if you want Italian or Thai.
+The taxi might suggest restaurants, but you may decide if you want Italian or Thai.
 AI might suggest architectures, but you decide if you want simple or scalable.

 ## The Taming Part